China's incredible shrinking factory

 To be sure, the giant Chinese factory is hardly extinct.

-Taiwan's Foxconn Technology Group still employs about 1.3 million people during peak production times, many of them piecing together Apple iPhones.
+Taiwan's Foxconn Technology Group (2354.TW) still employs about 1.3 million people during peak production times, many of them piecing together Apple (AAPL.O) iPhones.
 And factories that can afford to, including Foxconn, are increasing automation.

 But for industries where the product design changes frequently, such as lighting, robots add little value.